geopm/geopm/service/docs/source/build.rst

 A system administrator that would like to enable users of the system to link to the C or C++ interfaces provided by libgeopmd.so should install the GEOPM Service Development Package.
-This provides the C and C++ header files, and will occur as part of running the `install_service.sh` script documented above.
+This provides the C and C++ header files.
+Installation of this package must be done manually as it is **not** installed as part of running the `install_service.sh` script documented above.